-Originally aired on Healthy, Wealthy ‘n’ Wise
+Originally published in the online magazine, Healthy, Wealthy ‘n’ Wise

 JANET ATTWOOD: John, thank you so much for being with us tonight, and thank you so much for walking your talk.
-It so showed up when I visited you and Ginger in Boulder, Colorado, and saw the love that all of you were giving to me when I was there.
+It so showed up when I visited you in Boulder, Colorado, and saw the love that all of you were giving to me when I was there.
 Thank you, John.

 JOHN DOUILLARD: It’s great to be here, and thanks for that amazing introduction, really.